Study Abroad in Italy

 European universities take a different approach to student services outside the classroom.
 What kind of support is available for international students coming from the U.S. and elsewhere?

-Immersion experiences can change your life, but you don’t want to drown in a sea of unfamiliar people and customs without a support staff to assist when needed.
-The Umbra Institute provides all the support you need, including co- and extra-curricular activities, trips and excursions, tutoring, counseling and mental health services.
+Immersion experiences can change your life, but you don’t want to drown in a sea of unfamiliar people and customs without support staff to assist when needed.
+The Umbra Institute provides all the support you need, including co- and extra-curricular activities, trips and excursions, tutoring, counseling, and mental health services.
 But we also allow students the space they want and the freedom to explore and adventure on their own, untethered and ambitious, with expert help available as needed.

 The Umbra Institute is prepared to help you reach your study abroad goals with classes offered in English and Italian across a wide variety of disciplines.
 Both living in Italy’s “university city” and sharing the classroom with locals offer countless cultural immersion opportunities for students at all levels of Italian proficiency, from beginner to advanced.
 Our community engagement initiatives allow you to learn outside of the classroom, and Umbra-sponsored extracurricular activities create a sense of togetherness while abroad.